Hariharan161297/Copper_modelling/README.md

 3. **Machine Learning Regression Algorithms**: Apply various machine learning regression algorithms to predict the selling price of industrial copper.
 Compare the performance of algorithms such as linear regression, decision trees, random forests, or gradient boosting.

-4. **Machine Learning Classification Algorithms**: Apply different machine learning classification algorithms to predict the status (won or lost) of copper transactions.
-Explore algorithms such as logistic regression, support vector machines, or random forests to classify the outcomes.

-5. **Evaluation and Model Selection**: Evaluate the performance of regression and classification models using appropriate metrics such as mean squared error (MSE), accuracy, precision, and recall.
+4. **Evaluation and Model Selection**: Evaluate the performance of regression models using appropriate metrics such as mean squared error (MSE), accuracy, precision, and recall.
 Select the best-performing models based on these metrics.

 ## Requirements
 To run this project, the following libraries are needed: